-A lot of people try to figure out how to romance their mate for special holidays like Valentine’s Day or birthdays, but some couples have a head start on the celebration.
+When it comes to romancing your mate for special holidays like Valentine’s Day or birthdays, some couples have a head start on the celebration.
 Why?
-They have figured out that making time for each other on a regular basis is linked to lots of relationship benefits.
+They’ve discovered that making regular time for each other is linked to lots of relationship benefits.

-Most marriages begin with romantic love that is linked to passion, excitement and an overwhelming sense of attraction to the one you love.
-Over time the passion fades.
-Date nights have the potential to take your ho-hum marriage and make it spicy and meaningful again.
+Most marriages begin with romantic love that is linked to passion, excitement and an overwhelming attraction to each other.
+Over time the passion fades, but date nights have the potential to take your ho-hum marriage and make it spicy and meaningful again.

 If couple time hasn’t been a part of your regular routine, here’s a challenge:

 Who knows?
-You might be surprised at the difference “couple time” makes in your relationship.
+“Couple time” might surprise you with the difference it makes in your relationship.